Asphalt 8: Airborne: Gameplay

 In the initial version of the game, the career mode consisted of 180 events split into eight "seasons", which became progressively more difficult.
 In later versions, additional challenges and seasons were added.
 As of March 2020, Asphalt 8 had a total of nine seasons, excluding the "McLaren Legends Season".
 When the game begins, only the first season is available; later seasons must be unlocked either by earning enough stars or by purchasing a "Season Unlock" (which cannot be used to skip ahead more than one season at a time).
-The Dubai update introduced a new season where only fully upgraded cars are eligible to participate, besides adding three new events centered on Dubai.
+The Dubai update introduced a new season where only fully upgraded cars are eligible to participate, while adding three new events centered on the city.

 Asphalt 8 is the first game in the Asphalt series to use Game Center for achievements rather than Gameloft's own Gameloft Live.
-The April 2015 update added support for the Apple Watch and made it compatible only on the iPhone 5 or later models using iOS 8.2 or later through the use of Bluetooth or Wi-Fi.
-The October 2015 update added support for the Apple TV.
-Online multiplayer can be accessed both locally and globally via Wi-Fi.
+The April 2015 update added support for the Apple Watch, making the game compatible with the iPhone 5 or later models running iOS 8.2 or later via Bluetooth or Wi-Fi.
+The October 2015 update added support for the Apple TV, while online multiplayer can be accessed both locally and globally via Wi-Fi.
 There is also a "World Series" online multiplayer mode, although this mode is unavailable on the iPod touch 4 and iPhone 4.
-Playing in multiplayer is the only way to increase a player's in-game level; a higher level results in higher credit earnings.
+Playing multiplayer matches is the only way to increase a player's in-game level; a higher level results in higher credit earnings.
 The Multiplayer League Update in October 2016 introduced reworked multiplayer gameplay in the form of the "Multiplayer League", where players compete against each other in online multiplayer races to win exclusive rewards.